 Many groups and communities have woven stars to support different social causes that are of importance to them.
 Others have used star weaving as a craft activity or a mindfulness practice that has no social agenda.

 We understand this project has had a powerful impact for some people.
 If anyone feels the need for emotional support, please speak with someone you trust or seek professional advice.
 A list of national helplines and websites can be found on the Beyond Blue website. .

 Why are projects like One Million Stars important in our communities?

 Star weavers have reported many benefits from the project including meeting new people, learning a new skill, getting involved with the community, and reducing isolation through an increased sense of belonging.

 Can I still weave stars and hold star weaving workshops?

 You / and or your community are welcome to continue weaving stars.
 Many around the world are still weaving because it's fun, relaxing and helps bring people together to keep talking and finding solutions.
-Any future projects and plans for the stars will be announced via our website and social media as they come up.

 How many stars did the project receive?